benzr/NaoSafeWalk/README.md

 # NaoSafeWalk

-Ensta Bretagne UV 3.4, Technical Labs, 2016
+ENSTA Bretagne, UV 3.4, Technical Labs, 2016

 Try to :
 - make Nao avoiding obstacles when walking in a room